osanstrong/arfc.github.io/software/moltres/moltres.md

 environment using Conda Packages by following the instructions in the `Install MOOSE Conda Packages` section of https://mooseframework.inl.gov/getting_started/installation/conda.html.
-Since the Moltres repository contains MOOSE and Squirrel as Git submodules, there is no need to clone MOOSE into a separate directory.
+The Moltres repository contains MOOSE and Squirrel as Git submodules, therefore there is no need to clone MOOSE into a separate directory.
 Instead, users can install Moltres by running the following commands in a shell after changing into the directory which will hold the Moltres directory (perhaps `~/projects`):